chjy227743/cumulative.do/README.md

 To run the tests using Maven: mvn test
 This command will run all the test cases in the project.
 If the tests pass, you will see a "BUILD SUCCESS" message at the end of the output, along with a summary of the test results.
 Remember that the tests require a working internet connection to function correctly since they interact with the web scraper component.
 If you encounter issues while running the tests, please ensure that you have a stable internet connection and that the target websites are accessible.

+## Operational Use Cases:

+- Use Case #2: Manually input TODO item.